 The Disciplinary Code, the Eligibility Code, the Code of Ethics, the Dress Code, the Players Committment Form, the Reviewer, substituting the Appeal Committee, the Antibetting Regulations, the WBF Sentencing Guidelines, the HLPC Express Line were adopted as well as the Tournament Directors Official Register and Rules & Regulations.
 Afterwards the Sport Integrity Declaration and the IOC Code of Prevention were introduced.

-The Constitution and the By-Laws were updated in conformity with the Olympic Charter and the IOC Principles, but definitively respecting the fundamental principles of democracy, transparency and separation of powers.
+The Constitution and the By-Laws were updated in conformity with the Olympic Charter and the IOC Principles, respecting the fundamental principles of democracy, transparency and separation of powers.
 Disciplinary Organs consisting of a Disciplinary Panel, an Antidoping Hearing Panel and the WBF Tribunal were instituted with autonomous competence and jurisdiction on juridical and disciplinary matters.

 The format of the World Bridge Games was modified with the introduction of the National Pairs Championship, following the National Teams Championship, as well as the format of the World Bridge Series with Mixed, Open, Women and Seniors events both for teams and .
 In addition World National Teams Championship was expanded with the introduction of the National Mixed Teams and an increase in the number of the qualified teams.
-In the Youth Championship the new categories of Girls (up to 25) and Kids (up to 15) were added to the already existing Juniors (up to 25) and Youngsters (up to 20).
+In the Youth Championship new categories of Girls (up to 25) and Kids (up to 15) were added to the already existing Juniors (up to 25) and Youngsters (up to 20).
 In Orlando in 2018 the E.C. decided to rename the youth categories in Under 26 Open, Under 26 Women, Under 21 and Under 16.